Eye Matter’s Board of Trustees meet 4 times a year on Zoom. Our next meeting takes place on 29th May 2025.

 Suzie Simons

-My passion for giving back led me to volunteer at the Royal National Institute of Blind People (RNIB) in their resource centre, where I also actively participated in the “Living Well with Sight Loss” course.
-I dedicated nine years to this cause, working diligently to support and uplift the visually impaired community.
+I began volunteering with the Royal National Institute of Blind People (RNIB), contributing both in their resource centre and as a volunteer for the Living Well with Sight Loss course.
+I dedicated nine years to this cause, working to support and uplift the visually impaired community.

 Warren Marks